 Lightweight, long sleeve active shirts work best but cotton t-shirts are fine

 Sleeveless shirts are not recommended, because the harness rests on your shoulders and could be uncomfortable when rubbing on bare skin

-A windbreaker (if windy/cold)
+A windbreaker or jacket (if windy/cold)

 - Hiking / outdoors pants / jeans